 Braziers v Guttman 2020

-The landlord alleged a patch of the living room carpet was melted during the tenancy, and claims the cost of replacement of the carpet in that room from the tenant of $772.
-The tenant accepted that the surface of the carpet was melted when they accidentally knocked over a hot clothes iron.
-The tribunal confirmed that;
+The landlord alleged a patch of carpet was melted, and claimed the cost of carpet replacement from the tenant for $772.
+The tenant admitted the carpet was melted when they accidentally knocked over a hot clothes iron.

 Accidental Tenant Damage vs Careless Tenant Damage

 As we’ve mentioned, the Act’s definition of the difference between accidental and careless damage could be better, and we are now seeing the results of this coming through the Tenancy Tribunal process.
 Here’s our overview:

 Accidental damage is something caused by the tenant, but outside their control (for example, tripping and putting a knee through a wall).

 Careless damage is caused through lack of attention or concern for the consequences (for example, leaving a stove on while you go to do something else).